CQC home / WA-CELI

 AWC Center for Quality Communities

-The WA-CELI pilot program will be administered by the AWC Center for Quality Communities (CQC), a 501(c)(3) nonprofit organization associated with the Association of Washington Cities.
+The WA-CELI program is administered by the AWC Center for Quality Communities (CQC), a 501(c)(3) nonprofit organization associated with the Association of Washington Cities.
 The CQC promotes municipal leadership development and civic engagement in pursuit of building healthy, resilient, quality communities.

 Association of Washington Cities